abstract submissions

 My abstract has been accepted for a presentation type that includes physical poster display.
 When and how do I confirm acceptance?

-All submitting authors must formally confirm acceptance by completing an acceptance form.
+All submitting authors must formally confirm acceptance and inform us of any changes to the presenting author by completing an acceptance form.
 The deadline to confirm acceptance is Monday 12 January 2026.
-If you are unable to access the form, you can confirm acceptance by emailing diabetesuk.abstracts@haymarket.com.
+If you are unable to access the form, you can confirm acceptance by emailing diabetesuk.abstracts@wonderly.agency.

 I submitted my abstract as oral presentation and physical poster, but my abstract has been accepted for physical poster display only?